Craig Rens, MA, LMFT

 Heidi Haley-Franklin, MSW, LICSW

 Heidi is a clinical therapist specializing in working with adults and families who are experiencing chronic health conditions as well as adults with developmental disabilities.
 She has specialized training in caregiver consulting and over fifteen years experience working in a variety of settings with families, including skilled nursing, residential group homes, and home health care.
 Heidi understands that coping with health issues can be overwhelming and provides a warm, supportive, and encouraging therapeutic environment.
 By focusing on strengths and resiliency as well as restructuring views on grief and loss, clients can expect that they will create short-term and long-term plans to overcome obstacles to live the best possible life.
-Heidi is a member of the Minnesota Gerontological Society and also works as the Associate Director of Clinical Services at the MN-ND Chapter of the Alzheimer’s Association where she provides education, counseling, and support to individuals with dementia and their families as well as manages the Information Helpline and Care Consultation programs for the Chapter.
+Heidi is a member of the Minnesota Gerontological Society and also works as the Director of Clinical Services at the MN-ND Chapter of the Alzheimer’s Association where she provides education, counseling, and support to individuals with dementia and their families as well as manages the Information Helpline and Care Consultation programs for the Chapter.
+Heidi also provides clinical supervision to newly licensed social workers in the aging field.

 Nancy Tomanek MA, LMFT